yyc1217/url2pdf/README.md

 You have to install wkhtmltopdf first, otherwise url2pdf won't startup successful.
 Follow the instructions from [wkhtmltopdf](http://wkhtmltopdf.org) based on your operating system.

 ### java 1.8
-This service is developed under java 1.8.
+This service requires java 1.8.

 ## Running
 Execute ``./gradlew build`` at command line interface, then packaged war file will be build/libs, deploy the war file to any java container, i.e. Tomcat, JBoss.